The divorce cases at time are all encompassing as they may involve every element of the DC family law.

 The Washington DC divorce, child custody and child support actions are generally consolidated and can be overwhelming, financially detrimental, and emotionally draining.
 Thus it is imperative to engage a Washington DC Divorce lawyer experienced in all areas of family law, particularly child custody — because nothing is more important than to be able to retain legal and physical custody of the children after a divorce.

-Below are some of the legal outlines pertaining to divorce, separation, division of property, annulment and alimony:
+Below are some of the legal outlines and parameters pertaining to:

 DC divorce from bonds of marriage can be granted if:

 1) Parties have “mutually and voluntarily” resided separate/apart without cohabitation for six months preceding the commencement of the divorce action;

 2) Or that both parties to the marriage have lived separate and apart (pursuant to court order) without cohabitation for a period of one year next preceding the commencement of the action.

 A decree for legal separation is generally sought in order to have the court declare legal separation and toll the time required (6 months if voluntary or one year if involuntary) before a divorce decree can be granted as well as having the court address preliminarily child custody, child support, and spousal support and even division of property.

 There are also times that parties do not wish to divorce for religious, financial or other reasons and legal separation can provide the necessary legal clarity short of divorce.